 Useful tips, and stupid ideas about camping, as well as reviews of campsites we’ve stayed at too.
 Camping in the UK can be challenging due to the unpredictability of our weather.

 Our choices for preferable camping experiences are:

-- Get to choose where we pitch ie field, not given a number for a squared off patch
+- Get to choose where we pitch ie field, not given a number for a squared-off patch

 - Able to have campfires, either raised off the ground, or in readymade wheel rims, a brilliant idea, every campsite should allow campfires for families.
-Once the kids have toasted their marshmallows and are in bed you can sit round the fire in the dark and keep warm while enjoying a few beers
+Once the kids have toasted their marshmallows and are in bed you can sit around the fire in the dark and keep warm while enjoying a few beers

 - A beautiful view